What is ResearchGate?

 If you’re a published researcher but don’t have an institutional email address, we’re happy to look into your account request manually.
 Please contact us with details of your present and past institutional affiliations, field of research and publications, preferably with supporting links.

 If you haven’t received your email confirmation within 24 hours you can try the following options:

 - Make sure the email did not end up in your junk mail folder

 - Add ResearchGate to your address book.
-Email Instructions
+See Email Instructions

 - Once you’ve added ResearchGate to your address book, you can request another activation email here:

 Contact us.
-Under What would you like to contact us about?, select the option I would like to receive the account activation email again.
+Under Didn't find what you were looking for in the help center? select the option I would like to receive the account activation email again.
 Please fill in your email address, and click Send activation email.
 You should receive a new activation email within 5 minutes.
 If you have requested the confirmation email multiple times, please note only the latest link will be active